Future 100 (2023) - Articles & Biography | Entrepreneur

 Future 100 (2023)

-The Future 100 initiative, championed by the UAE Ministry of Economy and the Government Development and the Future Office, casts a spotlight on the human talent developing solutions propelling the UAE towards the most dynamic and competitive economy.
+In building the most dynamic and competitive economy, the Future 100 initiative, championed by the UAE Ministry of Economy and the Government Development and the Future Office, lists and accelerates leading enterprises in the United Arab Emirates making promising contributions to the UAE's future economic sectors.

 Abhi